amka66/ak-tools/README.md

 ## Overview

-- Firstly, the repository is intended as a *blueprint* (or, template) of a ___Python project___ for a repeatable and easy set up (package top-level at `ak_tools/`).
-At the same time, to avoid duplication, it can be used as a blueprint for a ___Lean4 project___ (package top-level at `AkTools/`).
+- Firstly, the repository is intended as a *blueprint* (or, template) of a ___Python project___ for a repeatable and easy set up.
+At the same time, to avoid duplication, it can be used as a blueprint for a ___Lean4 project___ (package top-levels are at `ak_tools/` and `AkTools/`, respectively).
 These are my favorite modern alternatives for programming and reasoning.
 Part of the material in the repository root folder is redundant if only used for *one* of Python or Lean4.

 - Secondly, the repository contains ___setup guides___ (under `docs/`) for Python and Lean development environments, using a modern, effective, free and open source toolset.